ArvindKumar6299/Backend-Arvind/Readme.md

   # SchemaTypes
 While Mongoose schemas define the overall structure or shape of a document, SchemaTypes define the expected data type for individual fields (String, Number, Boolean, and so on).

+-> //app.on -> to check express is properly working or not after connecting to mongodb database

+// `${used for variable inject}`